root-project/web/manual/python/index.md

 ```

 <a name="JITHeader"></a>
-### 2. Including a header
+### 2. Just-in-time compilation of entire files

-If the C++ code we want to use is in a header, we can also ask the interpreter to include and compile it on the fly.
-Let's assume we have a header called `my_header.h` with the following content:
+If you want to use the C++ code in a header, you can also use the interpreter to include and compile it on the fly.

+_**Example**_

+There is a header called `my_header.h` with the following content:

 ```cpp
 int f(int i) { return i*i; }